milk-org/milk/src/CommandLineInterface/doc/FunctionParameterStructure.md

 		// Note that some mechanism is required to set loopOK to 0 when MyFunction_Stop() is called
-		// This can use a separate share memory path
+		// This can use a separate shared memory path
 	}

 	return RETURN_SUCCESS;